maboiteaspam/markdown-extract/README.md

 ## API

-It also provide an api which provides more options than the binnary interface.
+It also provide an api which provides more options than the binary interface.

 ```js
     var mdExtract = require('markdown-extract')